 Making roasted vegetables is as easy as putting them in the oven, but making the best roasted vegetables - soft and tender, browned and caramelized, full of intensified flavor - involves a few tricks.
-Make roasted vegetables as delicious as possible by following the ten tips below.
+Make roasted vegetables as delicious as possible by following the ten insanely easy tips below.

 You may also want to see recipes for specific roasted vegetables.